mynameisfashanu/Bootcamp/README.md

-# Bootcamp
+# Learning ASP.Net Web development

-Software Development Bootcamp
+This is a curriculum I developed for learning asp.net mvc and C# using both free and paid for resouces.

-## Software Engineering Overview.
+## Backend Web Development Overview.

 * C# Fundamentals.
 * C# Object Orientated Programming.